-Rio de Janeiro is a city with a really unique setting.
-Rio is both a lively city and a tropical resort and it has dramatic mountains and beaches at its very center.
+Rio de Janeiro is a city blessed with an exceptional setting between the Atlantic shoreline and sugar loaf formed mountains.
+Rio is both a busy Brazilian metropolis and a tropical holiday resort with white sand beaches at its very center.

-The city of Rio de Janeiro has a colonial past.
-It was first discovered by Europeans in January 1502.
-They thought the bay was a river and that’s why they gave the place a name that meant the river of January.
+Rio de Janeiro is a city with a rich colonial past.
+The first Europeans discovered Rio in January 1502.
+At that time they thought the bay where Rio was located was a river mouth.
+For that reason they named the place they had found the river of January, Rio de Janeiro.

-Rio de Janeiro was the capital of Brazil until 1960 when the capital was moved to the newly-built city of Brasilia.
+Rio de Janeiro started to grow and was the capital of Brazil until the year 1960 when the capital was moved over to the purpose built city of Brasilia.

-Rio is home to 6 million people and additionally 8 million live in the suburbs.
-14 million people on the narrow strip of land between mountains and the Atlantic Ocean of course means a total chaos in the city.
+Today Rio is home to 6 million people and additional 8 million live in its suburbs.
+As you can imagine a concentration of 14 million people on this kind of a narrow strip of land between mountains and the ocean means a total chaos in the city.

-People here don’t care about the traffic jams, they take it easy.
-Instead they love their city, the samba, the carnival and the beaches.
+But people down here don’t worry about the constant traffic jams, they just take it easy.
+Instead they love their beautiful city, the samba, the carnivals and the long beaches.

-This map shows our sightseeing itinerary in Rio de Janeiro.
+The map above shows our sightseeing itinerary to explore the top sights of Rio de Janeiro, Brazil.

-Rio in general: coming from the airport you pass the North Zone of the city with favelas.
-Most tourists stay in the South Zone with the wealthy neighborhoods of Copacabana and Ipanema.
-And so did we.
-The easiest way to get from the airport is by taxi.
+About the geography of Rio: coming from the airport you will drive through the North Zone of the city that has many favelas.
+They are residential areas for less wealthy people.
+Most tourists prefer accommodation in the South Zone that has the neighborhoods of Copacabana and Ipanema, and so did we.
+The easiest way to get to the city from Rio de Janeiro airport is by taxi.

-Rio de Janeiro has developed bus and metro networks but the buses can be a bit difficult to understand.
-The metro system is very clear and you can get to many places like to the city center from Copacabana.
+Rio de Janeiro has covering and well developed bus and metro networks but buses can be problematic to understand.
+The metro system instead is very clear and you can use the metro to get to many places from where you are staying.

 Praia de Sao Conrado

-To see the main sights of Rio de Janeiro in one day we decided to take an organized sightseeing tour.
-We took a small-group minibus tour arranged by cariocas, the locals.
-The driver picked up all the passengers from their hotels and together we had a great day of sightseeing in Rio de Janeiro, Brazil!
+To see the main sights of Rio de Janeiro in a limited time we decided to trust a sightseeing tour.
+So we took a small-group minibus tour arranged by cariocas, the locals.
+The driver picked up the passengers from their hotels and together we had a great sightseeing day around Rio de Janeiro, Brazil!

-To avoid the morning rush the tour started early in the morning.
-We took side streets to Praia da Sao Conrado that is the next beach after Ipanema and Leblon (I will show photos of Ipanema at the end of this post).
+To avoid the morning rush hour the tour started very early in the morning.
+The driver took small side streets to Praia da Sao Conrado which is the next beach after Ipanema and Leblon.
+I will show you some photos of Ipanema at the end of this post.

 The Praia da Sao Conrado beach is a landing pad for hang gliders that take off from the nearby platform on the mountain of Pedra Bonita.
 Pedra Bonita looks like a sugar loaf but it’s not the “real” one.
 There were not many hang gliders around yet but much more delivery trucks bringing coconuts and other stuff to the beach cafes.